 Crimes motivated by a perpetrator’s bias or animus against the victim for belonging to a particular group are legally classified as hate crimes.
 Hate crimes are often intended to frighten entire communities, making certain groups of people afraid to live or be seen in particular areas.
-Often these acts are incredibly violent, involving torture or captivity in many instances.

 State Hate Crimes Laws